ioulian/frontend-workflow/README.md

 #### Prettier/Editorconfig

-There is a Prettier integration for your code style consitency.
+There is a Prettier integration for your code style consistency.
 You can change its settings in `.prettierrc.json`.
 There is also an `.editorconfig` available to help you and your IDE to set the correct settings for code style consistency.

 #### Images